 a) Identifying a familiar face

 Having noticed that Giger seemed to incorporate ideas to do with the Lord of the Ring's Gandalf's battle with the Balrog at the bridge in Moria and he was also referencing Joan Wyatt's painting of the Balrog which seem to be loosely based on Delville's Treasures of Satan.
-Then there's a question of a human face in there to be recognised, I briefly wondered if it was Tolkien's and the answer is "no!".
+(See Alien Monster IV; Atrophied remnant of the battle between Gandalf and the Balrog in Moria (alien hand as whip) Then there's a question of a human face in there to be recognised, I briefly wondered if it was Tolkien's and the answer is "no!".

 |J G Ballard in 1969 or 1970: |